blw219/terra-docs/docs/Howtorun/howtorun.md

 # Access Website

-Using the URL: (Insert URL here), you can access the Terra Dashboard on your computer or mobile deevice.
+Using the URL: (Insert URL here) , you can access the Terra Dashboard on your computer or mobile device.
 Just go to the URL, or copy it into your browser.
 Then login as a guest.
 A new window will open with the Terra widget.